Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     2022/08/11 12:33:54 Add --application-node-metadata=application_node_metadata.yaml to the command line arguments and try again.
     ```

     The following is an example entry in the `application_node_metadata.yaml` file that requires additional information to be filled in. **Do not** change any of the SubRole or aliases values for other application nodes.
+The `canu_common_name` field contains the common name of the application node represented in the CANU CCJ/Paddle file for easier recognition of what the node is when editing the file.

     ```yaml
     x3001c0s16b0n0:
+      canu_common_name: login010
       subrole: ~~FIXME~~
       aliases:
       - ~~FIXME~~